eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 ### Inconsistency in "Alt-Cloud" and On-Premise Environments {#inconsistency-in-alt-cloud-and-on-premise-environments}

 For the vast ecosystem of smaller cloud providers, private clouds, and on-premise data centers, a standardized IMDS-like service does not exist.
 This forces operators into less secure or bespoke bootstrapping patterns, such as injecting pre-shared secrets via user-data.
 While a practical starting point, this approach re-introduces TOFU risks and creates a broad exposure surface for secrets in logs, state files, and metadata services, compounding operational complexity at scale.
 Traditional TOFU, as seen in SSH key exchanges, assumes initial connections are secure but can fail in automated deployments where instances are spun up frequently without human oversight.
 For example, in systems like Kubernetes or OpenStack, user-data injection requires careful configuration management to prevent accidental exposure during cluster scaling or migrations.
-For concrete patterns addressing these risks, see [I-D.eca-impl] Section 2.1.
+For concrete patterns addressing these risks, see [](#instance-factor-patterns-ifp).

 ## ECA: An Alternative Approach {#eca-an-alternative-approach}